Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

 \subsection{Well-balancing tests}

 Next, we verify the well-balancing property of the numerical method.
 We analyze an example that blends both smooth and non-smooth topographies inside it.
 We consider $L_{x} = L_{y} = \SI{10}{\meter}$ and $T_{f} = \SI{1}{\second}$.
 Wall boundary conditions are prescribed.
-For what concerns the initial conditions, we assume the lava-at-rest condition, with a total free surface $\zeta = \SI{10}{\meter}$ and $hT = \SI[parse-numbers=false]{10^{3}}{\meter\per\kelvin}$.
+For what concerns the initial conditions, we assume the lava-at-rest condition, with a total free surface $\zeta = \SI{10}{\meter}$ and $hT = \SI[parse-numbers=false]{10^{3}}{\meter\kelvin}$.
 The topography is defined by

-We consider an adaptive mesh built with a tolerance $\SI{0.001}{\meter}$ and a minimum mesh size equal to $\SI{0.05}{\meter}$, the time step is chosen by considering a Courant number equal to $1.1$.
-We report in Figure \ref{fig:linear_wb} the mesh employed for the present test, whereas we report in Table \ref{table:linf_error} the errors in $L^{\infty}$ norm at the final time.
+We consider an adaptive mesh built with a tolerance $\SI{0.001}{\meter}$ and a minimum mesh size equal to $\SI{0.05}{\meter}$ (see Figure~\ref{fig:wb}), the time step is chosen by considering a Courant number equal to $1.1$.
+We report in Table~\ref{tab:linf_error_WB} the errors in the $L^{\infty}$ norm at the final time.
 We note that we perform roughly $280$ time steps.
-As the reader can see, the method is able to preserve the lake-at-rest state since the errors are close to the round-off unit.
+As the reader can see, the method is able to preserve the lava-at-rest state since the errors are close to the round-off unit.